The Little Minister (1934 film): Production

 Katharine Hepburn initially rejected the role of Babbie, then reconsidered, against the advice of her agent Leland Hayward, when Margaret Sullavan was offered the role.
 The film was budgeted at $650,000, which at the time was considered a high amount, and much of it was spent on exterior shooting in California's Sherwood Forest and Laurel Canyon and on the elaborate village set constructed on RKO Forty Acres back lot.
 (It later was used in a number of films, including Laurel and Hardy's Bonnie Scotland).
-It was RKO's most expensive film of the year and the most expensive film in which Hepburn had appeared.
+It was RKO's more expensive film of the year and the more expensive film in which Hepburn had appeared.